vygr/ChrysaLisp/docs/COMMS.md

 constructed using the `'sys_mail 'alloc_mbox` function.
 The mailbox ID does not directly address the mailbox structure that's used to hold received messages.

-A Mailbox can be freed using the mailbox free function, `'sys_mail 'mbox_free`.
+A Mailbox can be freed using the mailbox free function, `'sys_mail 'free_mbox`.

 A mailbox ID can be turned into the address of the message containing structure using the `'sys_mail 'mbox_addr` function.
 This mailbox address function